AoHPAUL/LightML/README.md

 **A shorthand markup language for HTML**

-**By Paul Craig  07/10/2024**
+**By Paul Craig - Updated: 09/10/2024**

 <hr>

 **Overview**

 This is a Java application that converts a custom shorthand text format into well- formatted HTML.
 It supports various HTML elements like paragraphs, divs, forms, links, images, and even advanced layout frameworks like Bootstrap and Tailwind.
 Each element can include attributes (e.g., id, class) and modifiers for text styling (e.g., bold, italics).

 **Key Features**